Posted May 14, 2014

 – by Steven Weinstein

-Setting up your own malware zoo and collecting all indicators of compromise related to those samples of malware can be time consuming and expensive.
+Setting up your own malware analysis lab and collecting all indicators of compromise related to those samples of malware can be time consuming and expensive.
 While there’s a long list of benefits to doing this on your own, it doesn’t make sense for every organization.
-All other arguments aside, some companies may decide that while it’s more expensive in the long run, it’s simpler and faster to leverage a malware repository such as VirusTotal.
+All other arguments aside, some companies may decide that while it’s more expensive in the long run, it’s simpler and faster to leverage a malware repository such as VirusTotal to develop their analysis.

-Having access to the VirusTotal Private API adds immediate value to teams looking to mine data via custom scripts.
+VirusTotal is an open source solution for inspecting URL/domain items with over 70 different scanners, along with a myriad of other resources.
+We will be using the VirusTotal Private API which adds immediate value to teams looking to mine data via custom scripts.
 With tens of millions of samples of malware and hundreds of millions of IOCs, the data a simple script can return can be vast.
 While incredibly useful, comprehending and making sense of this large amount of data is very difficult.

-Fortunately, Maltego helps us visualize data to easily grasp correlations otherwise missed due to the flat nature of a large data set.
-Using Maltego also allows us to run scripts (transforms) to visualize the data that we are interested in, and then pivot to new queries and results, or even different data sets.
+Fortunately, using Maltego can help us visualize data to easily grasp correlations otherwise missed due to the flat nature of a large data set.
+Maltego is an open source intelligence and graphical link analysis tool which can be used to mine information, merge and highlight entity properties for deeper intelligence Maltego can also allows us to run scripts (transforms) against isolated data we import to visualize the custom data that we are interested in, and then pivot to new queries and results, or even different data sets.

 To better serve the threat intelligence community, we are announcing the public availability of 26 Maltego transforms that we’ve authored, designed to mine the data available from the VirusTotal Private API.
-These transforms enable security professionals to quickly find actionable intelligence for an incident, or find interesting overlaps or clusters while doing research.
+These transforms enable security professionals to quickly find actionable intelligence for an incident, create their own malware analysis lab with ease or find interesting overlaps or clusters while doing research.
 With these transforms, among a number of other capabilities, you will be able to:

 - Find hashes which have been downloaded from or have communicated with a domain or IP address